mertburgu/pickleball-tournament/README.md

-# Pickleball Tournament Management System (Under Development)
+# Pickleball Tournament Management System

 This is a Laravel project designed to help you create and manage pickleball tournaments.
 Our project is still in development, and below you'll find more information about the project and usage instructions.